DWNWND/JS2-CA/README.md

 The course assignment was restricted by:

-- Required functionality had to be implemented in original, pure JavaScript.
+- Required functionality had to be implemented in original, `pure JavaScript`.
 - A CSS Framework could be used to build the application UI.
-- A .gitignore file had to be provided including node_modules.
+- A `.gitignore file` had to be provided `including node_modules`.
 This folder must be untracked.
 - Content posted on the API is public and associated with your identity.
 Be appropriate and respectful.

 ## Figma Prototype